 Now is the moment to realize Web3 can solve or reduce many of these problems.
 Many commentators write about these very problems without seeing the soon-available technology underpinned by the emerging decentralized web known as Web3.
 While not a panacea, Web3 tech has emerged among our best solutions that’s being built now.

-We define Web3 as decentralized internet networks, secure computing, and autonomous intelligent software.
+I define Web3 as decentralized internet networks, secure computing, and autonomous intelligent software.
 Web3 underpins the internet of value.
 It replaces Web2 — the internet of social interactions, as well as Web1 — the internet of information.
 Cryptographically-secured transactions link this web together.
-Web3 computer code creates the rules of the new internet road for blockchain vehicles, and cryptoassets are the gas that incentivize database owners to maintain the system.
+Web3 computer code creates the rules of the new internet road for blockchain vehicles, and cryptoassets are the gas that incentivize database owners to maintain — and own — the system.

-Blockchain vehicles include decentralized apps (Dapps) that create peer-to-peer platforms such as Civil, which lets journalists sell their work directly to consumers.
+Web3 features include decentralized apps (Dapps) that create peer-to-peer platforms such as the Brave Browser’s Basic Attention Tokens, which lets journalists sell their work directly to consumers.
 Journalists working under repressive regimes can now make a living without having to worry about politically-biased publishers to censor their work.

 At its essence, Web3 revolutionizes where we place trust.
 It does this by forming a new constitution of the internet based on exchange with peers.
 We trust the code, not other people.
 The code is the constitution between a separation of powers — users, miners, and developers.
 As a team of economics professors led by Chris Berg wrote, blockchains are platforms for three-sided bargaining that convert energy-intensive computation into economically-valuable trust.